top of page

 Have at least another person accompanying you.
 The minimum recommended group size is four.

-Identify your chosen route prior to setting out and let someone (not coming along) know of your intended route.
+Download offline maps on your Forge App and identify your chosen route prior to setting out.
+Let someone (not coming along) know of your intended route.

 Have the relevant emergency contacts (see ‘Emergency Contacts’) saved on your phone and on your person.